renatosantos98/renatosantos98/README.md

 </div>

 Hi!
-I'm Renato and I'm a Bioinformatician specialising in genomics approaches to understanding disease.<br />
+I'm Renato, a Bioinformatician and PhD student specializing in genomics approaches to understanding disease, particularly neurodegenerative disorders.

-I currently work as Research Assistant at King's College London while pursuing an MSc in Genomic Medicine at Imperial College London.<br />
+I'm currently a DRIVE-Health PhD Student & Research Assistant at King's College London, investigating the gut-brain axis in motor neuron disorders through bioinformatics and machine learning approaches.

 Feel free to explore my work or reach out through the channels below if you wish to connect!

 ---